VioletHarmon2002/weatherStationproject/docs/uxd/concept_design.md

 ### Main Goal

 The main goal of the Smart Weather Station, from the user's perspective, is to provide an easy-to-use, eco-friendly device that delivers real-time environmental data.
-The goal is to create a box, which is a part of the product's eco-friendly nature, being made from wood and having minimalistic design and to be easy to assemble.
+The goal is to create a box, which is a part of the product's eco-friendly nature, being made from wood, having minimalistic design and easy to assemble.

 ## 2. Product Requirements for the Box